tendrl-inc-labs/micropython-client/examples/tendrl_dht/README.md

 # DHT Sensor ML Examples - Simple Learning Patterns
 ## Machine Learning for Environmental Monitoring with MicroTetherDB

-This directory contains focused examples of using MicroTetherDB for DHT sensor machine learning applications.
+This directory contains focused examples of using MicroTetherDB for DHT temperature and humidity sensor for machine learning applications.
 All examples have been simplified into **3 main files** for easy understanding and usage.

 ## 📁 File Structure